rejoice-framework/docs/current/menu/actions.md

 ## Later menu

 Later menu is a powerful concept that helps you to modify the normal flow of the menu.
-Actually, every menu defined is attached to another menu through the `next_menu` parameter.
-It restrict you to use a menu for a specific purpose out of it flow.
-The later menu bypass that limitation and allows you to call a menu outside of its flow.
-View from other side, it allows us to create a menu that is not dependent on a particular flow but is rather *alone* and used by multiple flows.
+When designing a flow, each menu must be attached to another menu through the `next_menu` parameter.
+The later menu bypasses that limitation and allows you to create and call a menu that is not bound to any flow but is rather *standalone* and can be used by multiple flows.
 This is a scenario to help understand the concept and a use case of a later menu.

 ```php
 // resources/menus/menus.php